DISKOM Percutaneous Discectomy System - Surgical Procedure

 • Procedure time: 10-15 minutes;

-• No capital investment & no extra equipment;
+• No capital investment or extra equipment required;

 • Only local anaesthesia is necessary;